alexzshl/vscode-taskhere/README.md

 ![icon-in-label](resource/image/new/label_icon.png)

-The list of built-in icons provided by VSCode on this page: [icons-in-labels](https://code.visualstudio.com/api/references/icons-in-labels).
+The list of built-in icons can be getting from this page: [icons-in-labels](https://code.visualstudio.com/api/references/icons-in-labels).

-You can specify the color of task-bar with color expressions supported by CSS.
-For example: "DeepPink", "#00f", "#adff2f".Or use the color picker to select color directly.The color of icon will change as well.
+You can specify the color also.
+For example: "DeepPink", "#00f", "#adff2f".Or use the color picker to select a color directly.
+The color of the icon will change as well.

 [*options-tasksHere-color*]